navnforfun/nuxt-2/Knowledge.md

 - fetch use like asyncData() but it is not set data to this page.
 You must use store in Vuex coop vs computed to set data
 - nuxtServerInit: this function run when server is start.
 It uses to set data to vueStore and only use in action of store/index.js
 # e29-30 use fire base + create deck
+# e31 + 32 get a deck and get list deck